Classical Studies

 Honors Program

-Honors is intended for the most talented and motivated students majoring in Greek, Latin, Classics, or Greek and Hebrew.
+Honors is intended for the most talented and motivated students majoring in Classical Studies.
 Requirements for admission to the honors program are:

 - Junior standing